sboger/M5-BT-TFT_Terminal/README.md

 Currently using the TFT_eSPI library directly as M5.Lcd scrolling is broken.
 Code framework nearly entirely from https://github.com/Bodmer/TFT_eSPI/tree/master/examples/320%20x%20240/TFT_Terminal.

 This STABLE master branch is working, but not using the M5Stack library.
+Left here for example purposes.
+Focusing on the m5stack branch now.
+Will merge in the future.

-See the m5stack branch for direct m5stack library usage.
-The m5stack branch will continue to be updated.
+See the m5stack branch for direct m5stack library usage and most up to date code.

 You need to first define the driver to use with TFT_eSPI:
 ```